BYU Computer Science Department James E. Talmage Building (TMCB) Provo, UT 84602

 Detailed maps of parking lots are available here.
 There is also a visitor lot near the Museum of Art (the “MOA” on the interactive campus map) that is free on weekdays.
 Parking over much of campus is free after 7 PM on weekdays and free all-day on weekends.
 The closest lot to the Talmage Building is Lot 16A (it is just NW of the building itself and accessible from Campus Drive).

-All contest activities will be hosted at contest location.
+All contest activities will be hosted at the contest location (3350 TMCB).
 See above for location and parking.
+The practice time and actual competition will be held in the computer labs on the bottom floor of the Talmage building.

 |9:30-9:50||Meeting for all contestants|